shokru/rstats/README.md

 Courses
 ----

-We provide two formats for the sessions: simple Github markdown and html notebook.
-The latter have a better rendering **but take longer to load and sometimes cannot load** (the files are too heavy).
+We provide the Github markdown below, but the rendering is much better in html notebook.
+The latter can be found  [[here]](https://www.gcoqueret.com/rstats.html)

 You can of course download the orignal html notebooks directly on your computer and open them in your browser (from the **pages** folder - just above).

-1.  **Introduction to the tidyverse** [[simple]](https://github.com/shokru/rstats/blob/master/pages/S1_tidyverse.md) [[html]](https://htmlpreview.github.io/?https://github.com/shokru/rstats/blob/master/pages/S1_tidyverse.nb.html): plotting, filtering, organising data.
+1.  [[**Introduction to the tidyverse**]](https://github.com/shokru/rstats/blob/master/pages/S1_tidyverse.md): plotting, filtering, organising data.

 2.  **Basic R instructions** [[simple]](https://github.com/shokru/rstats/blob/master/pages/S2_Basics.md) [[html]](https://htmlpreview.github.io/?https://github.com/shokru/rstats/blob/master/pages/S2_Basics.nb.html): package installation, data generation, matrix & dataframe manipulation, loops and simple functions.